nathanb/sandbox-react/README.md

 [![Build Status](https://travis-ci.org/nathanb/sandbox-react.svg?branch=master)](https://travis-ci.org/nathanb/sandbox-react)

+## Demo
+For this [Live Demo](http://sandbox-react.iws.io/), I disabled the API hosting; so it kind of fakes the data saving/adding.
+But it still shows the code-splitting and basic navigation of a hosted client-side only React app.

 ## Notes
 I wanted to show the use of CORS with a client-side only hosted app connecting to a different hostname for server API calls.
 This is a deliberately over-simplified solution.